Her father abused her when she was a child. For years she was too afraid to speak out. But now she suspects he’s found another victim…

 How to buy the book

-THE GIRL IN HIS EYES is published by Bloodhound Books on 18 September 2018 in paperback and e-book.
+THE GIRL IN HIS EYES was published by Bloodhound Books on 18 September 2018 in paperback and e-book.

 Paperback (£8.99) available on Amazon (links above), Waterstones.com (click and collect at your local Waterstones) and other online bookstores – or ask at your local bookshop.